wJoenn/louisramosdev/content/blogs/rails-api-authentication-with-devise-and-json-web-tokens.md

 gem "devise-jwt"
 ```

-Can can then install Devise like so
+We can then install Devise like so
 ```bash
 bin/bundle install
 bin/rails generate devise:install
 ```

 We'll get a few instructions in our terminal after running the latter command but the only one we need to pay attention to is the first one.<br />
-Devise can use ActionMailer to send confirmation mail and such if you want to configure that so we need to make sure that the default url for ActionMailer is configured properly.
+Devise can use ActionMailer to send confirmation mail and such so in case you want to use that we need to make sure that the default url for ActionMailer is configured properly.

 Let's go to our `config/environments/development.rb`, there you should find some existing configurations for ActionMailer, let's add this new one in there.
 ```ruby [api/config/environment/development.rb]